Elegant Tile Made with Waterjet

 If you’ve been paying attention to popular tile trends, you’ll have noticed that there are more exciting design choices.
 These designs are made by Waterjet technology, an innovative cutting power that can cut precise details into decorative tile.

-Just as the name suggests, Waterjet technology uses a high-powered stream of water to cut through hard-surface materials like glass, metal, and stone.
-Previously, only saws could cut through stone or metal, and glass had to be crafted into each shape to prevent breakage.
+Just as the name suggests, Waterjet tile is made with a high-powered stream of water that cuts through hard-surface materials like glass, metal, and stone.
+Previously, only saws could cut through stone or metal, and glass had to be hand-crafted into each shape to prevent breakage.
 Now, it can be easily and delicately cut in beautiful shapes and patterns at a more affordable price.

 What Can I Do With Waterjet Tile?